 Stokes disc diffusion technique varies from Kirby Bauer disc diffusion in the use of both control and test strain on the same plate.
-Stokes disc diffusion technique is not as highly standardized as the Kirby-Bauer technique and is used in laboratories particularly when the exact amount of antimicrobial in a disc cannot be guaranteed due to difficulties in obtaining discs and storing them correctly or when the other conditions required for the Kirby-Bauer technique cannot be met.
+Stokes disc diffusion technique is not as highly standardized as the Kirby-Bauer technique.
+Also, it is applicable in laboratories particularly when the exact amount of antimicrobial in a disc cannot be guaranteed due to difficulties in obtaining discs and storing them correctly or when the other conditions required for the Kirby-Bauer technique cannot be met.

 Comparative disc diffusion techniques based on the Stokes method are still in wide use in the majority of laboratories in the UK, to determine antibiotic susceptibility.
 The stokes method allows each individual isolate to be compared with sensitive control of the same or similar species which is subjected to the same technical conditions of medium, incubation time, atmosphere, temperature, and disc content.
 As control and test organisms are adjacent on the same plate the difference between respective zone sizes can be measured directly.